kwokhou/XDynamicStateMachine/README.md

-XDynamicWorkflowEngine
+XDynamicStateMachine
 ======================

-Dynamic workflow engine in C#
+A simple implementation of dynamic state machine in C#